harness/developer-hub/docs/continuous-delivery/gitops/connect-and-manage/manage-argo-configs.md

 1. Install a Harness GitOps agent on the destination cluster.

-2. In Harness GitOps, add a GitOps repository for the repository in which your Argo CD configurations are stored.
-For steps on how to do this, go to [Add a Harness GitOps repository](/docs/continuous-delivery/gitops/use-gitops/add-a-harness-git-ops-repository.md).
+2. In Harness GitOps, add a GitOps repository for the repository where your Argo CD configurations are stored.
+For steps on how to do this, go to [Add a Harness GitOps repository](/docs/continuous-delivery/gitops/use-gitops/add-a-harness-git-ops-repository).

    <figure>